Friday, May 4, 2018

 I am trying the plow through that worst work week of all work weeks: the week after a vacation week.

-That week, always trying, was exacerbated by a compacted and very busy high school sports schedule and a co-worker who decided to take a week off immediately upon my return (there should be an amendment against this).
+That week, always trying, was exacerbated by a compacted and very busy high school sports schedule.

 As usual I feel like I'm being punished for daring to enjoy a few days off on my own, like someone assessed a week's worth of penalties for the crime of having off-time.
 I'm now serving my sentence in the box.